 Coronavirus – Staffing Agency Options

 The Coronavirus pandemic has forced staffing agencies to rethink their business.
 Remote working and flexible working used to be considered a way to boost an organization’s productivity.
 Now it’s clear there’s an insatiable appetite for remote working as staffing firms battle unprecedented lock downs, social distancing and economic intervention.
-Today with the Coronavirus pandemic literally on our hands, most staffing agencies and employers are frantically searching for a quick fix and solutions to immediate problems across in their business.
+Today with the Coronavirus pandemic, most staffing agencies and employers are frantically searching for a quick fix and solutions to immediate problems across in their business.
 There are some quick fix advanced technology services available such as Zoom, Google Hangouts, GoToMeeting, Whatsapp group calls, Facetime and others.
-If they have an opportunity, staffing industry leaders need to stop for a moment, step back, rethink and reimagine their staffing business process.
+Finding an opportunity to think for a moment, staffing industry leaders need to stop, step back, rethink and reimagine their staffing agency business process.
 Are the technology solutions being chosen the right long term solution for your staffing agency?
 Or is now the time to move your business forward and completely rework your staffing technology stack?

 Remote working could be beneficial and the saviour of your staffing agency, we’ve weighed up the pros and cons to help you decide how to best provide flexible working conditions for your recruiters.
 To survive and thrive beyond the Coronavirus pandemic, there are some tips to help you decide how to implement remote working.
 First of all, you need to educate yourself and your business.
 Visit the advice page from the American Staffing Association on Corona Virus or for British clients, the .ACAS Advice on Coronavirus.
 If you would help and advice on your technology, how to migrate and implement and integrate new technology in your staffing agency, we could help you overcome some of the challenges we’re all facing.
 Please get in touch with our experienced technology team Staffing Future.